In our Designer Profiles series, we profile groundbreaking designers who have shaped today’s design industry.

 A Rare Kind Of Talent

 His work at Ray Gun proved to be a perfect match for the emerging grunge aesthetic and his experimental use of photography and typography managed to capture an emotional quality similar to the music the magazine featured.
-Carson worked at Ray Gun for 3 years before leaving to found his own design firm, where he’s worked ever since on a variety of projects ranging from fashion to branding.
+Carson worked at Ray Gun for three years before leaving to found his own design firm, where he’s worked ever since on a variety of projects ranging from fashion to branding.

 Carson possesses a rare kind of talent.
 Those who try to mimic his style are never quite able to fully capture the same kind of magic because his process relies so heavily on intuition.
 For Carson, his lack of formal training allowed him to independently develop a design language all his own.
 They don’t teach this language in schools, which is what makes it such a difficult language to speak, and what keeps Carson in his exalted position.